miguel-angel-monjas/master-thesis/hadoop-cluster-setup.md

 $HADOOP_HOME/bin/hdfs namenode -format
 ```

-## Start the Distributed File System:
+## Start the Distributed File System
 Although it is possible to start all daemons at once, it is better to run separately HDFS and YARN so that you can verify whether everything is OK.
 Scripts for starting and stopping the HDFS and YARN daemons are available in the `$HADOOP_HOME/sbin` folder.

 HDSF daemons are started by running, only in the master node: